Homemade Spanish Rice from scratch is an easy Mexican side dish to serve with your enchiladas, tacos, or fajitas.

 - Garlic: Always need a little bit of garlic.

 - Rice: Traditionally Spanish rice is made with long grain white rice, which is also the most affordable rice.
 You can substitute brown rice.

 - Tomato Sauce: Gives the rice its red color and also adds tomato flavor

-- Broth or Stock: Chicken broth gives it the best flavor, but for a vegetarian option you can also use a vegetable broth.
+- Broth or Stock: Chicken broth gives it the best flavor, but for a vegetarian or vegan option you can also use vegetable broth.

 - Paprika: Adds some depth of flavor plus helps with its red color.